 Decorating your plates couldn’t be simpler, but there are a few tips you need to know!

 Tip #1– Only use food safe paint!
-We used Painted by Me-bake at home ceramics (affiliate) which we found on Amazon.
+I used Painted by Me-bake at home ceramics (affiliate) which I found on Amazon.
 They worked great.
 (You can find them at fabric or craft stores also.)
 Once you are done you bake the dishes in your oven for 40 minutes to set the paint.

 Tip #2– Using the bottom rack in the over was too hot and discolored our paint slightly.
 The plates that were placed on the center of the oven worked best.